Human Activity Recognition in an Open World: Experimental Demonstration

 Notably, from both Figure~\ref{fig:clsf} and the raw performance in Figure~\ref{fig:raw}, the GMM FINCH model seems to overfit the training data, as indicated by the low measurements during the pre-feedback phases (whole numbers) and high measurements during post-feedback phases (half-steps) on the training set and the low measurements on the both phases in the testing set.
-The 0\% feedback GMM FINCH is an example of when to observe MCC and mutual information because on both the training and testing sets in Figure~\ref{fig:clsf} the accuracy indicates high performance due to predicting unknowns frequently.
-But doing so does not correlate linearly or non-linearly with the actual labels, as captured by MCC and the normalized mutual information.
+The 0\% feedback GMM FINCH is an example of when to observe MCC and NMI because on both the training and testing sets in Figure~\ref{fig:clsf} the accuracy indicates high performance due to predicting unknowns frequently.
+But doing so does not correlate linearly or non-linearly with the actual labels, as captured by MCC and the NMI.

-The predictors exhibit an interesting phenomena where on post-feedback their accuracy and MCC either remain the same or drop, while the opposite happens for most of their NMI scores.
+The predictors exhibit an interesting phenomena where on post-feedback their accuracy and MCC either remain the same or drop, while the opposite occurs for most of their NMI scores.
 This is due to the fact that at post-feedback the novel classes are no longer reduced to unknown if feedback labels for that class were given to the predictor.
 The raw measures for these predictors mostly remain similar in performance for post-feedback compared to their pre-feedback, especially the finetuned ANNs, as seen in Figure~\ref{fig:raw}.

 Given the reduction of unknowns, the predictors with different feedback amounts have fewer known activities to learn and more samples that fall under ``unknown.''
 Due to this, such predictors may have higher performance measurements as seen in the 0\% feedback finetuned ANNs on accuracy and MCC.
 However the ANN's NMI indicates they perform worse than their 100\% feedback counterparts.
 Furthermore, referencing the raw confusion matrix's measures in Figure~\ref{fig:raw}, these increases in accuracy and MCC vanish, indicating it is due to the reduction of unknowns.
 Also, the GMM FINCH 50\% feedback at times exceeds its 100\% feedback counterpart on the testing set.